Brunch & Batter

 Why are my scones dry?

-Make sure you measure your flour correctly and be sure that the butter is completely mixed into the dough.
+Make sure you measure your flour correctly, and be sure that the butter is completely mixed into the dough.
+Using a kitchen scale is the way to go for perfect measuring.
 Don't use too much excess flour when rolling out the dough, which can cause the scones to be dry.

 📖Recipe